WillLangas/Arduino-EZY-Setup/README.md

 Blink Test:
 Function: arrayBlinkTest(lowestPin, highestPin)
-What it does: This function goes through the LEDs, one by one, and blinks them for a quarter of a second
+What it does: This function goes through the LEDs or other components, one by one, and blinks them for a quarter of a second

 All On:
 Function: arrayAllOn(lowestPin, highestPin)
-What it does: This function simply goes through all the LEDs and turns them all on, until they are turned off using the arrayAllOff function
+What it does: This function simply goes through all the components and turns them all on, until they are turned off using the arrayAllOff function

 All Off:
 Function: arrayAllOff(lowestPin, highestPin)
-What it does: This function does the opposite of arrayAllOn, and just turns off all the LEDs in the array
+What it does: This function does the opposite of arrayAllOn, and just turns off all the components in the array

 Flash:
 Function: arrayFlash(lowestpin, highestPin)
-What it does: This function uses a series of nested loops in order to turn all the LEDs on and off 100 times
+What it does: This function uses a series of nested loops in order to turn all the components on and off 100 times

 #Technicalities
 - Make sure the serial monitor has been started before using the functions, as many of them output text to the monitor